Debin Bruce, Vice President

 Michael Cohen, Treasurer

 Michael Cohen founded Light Life Foods in 1979, and served on the board of the Food Bank of Western Mass from 2000 to 2003.
 He is active in many community organizations.
 He lives in Northampton with his wife Chia, daughter Chianna, and their dog Lulu.

 Carla Costa, Clerk

 Carla Costa is an arts administrator and facilitator whose work fosters creativity, innovation, and organizational change.
 She supports artists/educators/administrators through new program development, space + strategic planning, and project management education.
-She creates fiction and film with a community of storytellers and scientists in Northampton, MA.
+She creates fiction and film with a community of storytellers and scientists in Hadley, MA.